MetalHexx/OpenTelemetryDotNetPoc/README.md

 - Navigate to http://localhost:3000 and login with admin/admin
 - Add prometheus datasource with host: http://poc-prometheus:9090
 - Add Jaeger datasource with host: http://poc-jaeger:16686
+- Set the Jager datasource to scrape every 1s for best demo effect
 - Go to /telemetry/grafana folder and copy contents of poc-dashboard.json
 - Create a new dashboard with "Import" and paste json
 ### Features